SpikeInterface/spiketutorials/Official_Tutorial_SI_0.99_Nov23/README.md

-# SpikeInterface DEMO v0.98 - Cambridge Neurotec tutorial- November 2023
+# SpikeInterface DEMO v0.99 - Cambridge Neurotech Webinar - November 2023

-In this demo, you will use SpikeInterface to analyze a dataset recordinded with cambridge neurotec probe.
+In this demo, you will use SpikeInterface to analyze a dataset recordinded with Cambridge Neurotech probe.

 The objective of this demo is to show all the functionalities of SpikeInterface on a real-world example.